magic890/rfid-reader-http/README.md

 ### Requirements installation

+#### Mac OS X

+1. Download the ACS ACR122U Drivers for Mac OS X 10.x via the [download page](http://www.acs.com.hk/en/driver/3/acr122u-usb-nfc-reader/) or via direct link for [PC/SC Driver Installer 1.1.0 (Mac 10.5, Mac 10.6, Mac 10.7, Mac 10.8, Mac 10.9, Mac 10.10) (2014-09-17 306KB)](http://www.acs.com.hk/download-driver-unified/5133/ACS-Unified-INST-MacOSX-110-P.zip).
+You have to install it even if the installer is not properly signed.

+    It will install the useful driver in: `/usr/libexec/SmartCardServices/drivers/ifd-acsccid.bundle`

 #### Raspberry Pi (ARM) (Debian)

+*NOTE: At this time, Raspberry Pi 1 models have issue running NodeJS, due to wrong architecture identification (ARMv7 instead of ARMv6).
+This guide works properly on Raspberry Pi 2 (refence [1](http://raspberrypi.stackexchange.com/a/30068/32403) [2](https://github.com/v8/v8-git-mirror/blob/master/src/base/cpu.cc#L483-L499)).*

 1. Install the latest version of NodeJS and npm, as stated in the official [guide](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#debian-and-ubuntu-based-linux-distributions):